openmpf/openmpf-docker/SWARM.md

 **Remove All Volumes**

-To remove all of the OpenMPF Docker containers, volumes, and networks, then run the following command from within the `openmpf-docker` directory:
+To remove all of the OpenMPF Docker containers, volumes, and networks, then run the following commands from within the `openmpf-docker` directory:

 - `./scripts/docker-swarm-cleanup.sh openmpf --rm-all`
 - `./scripts/docker-swarm-run-on-all-nodes.sh 'docker volume rm openmpf_shared_data openmpf_db_data'`